eslint/rfcs/designs/2024-config-extends/README.md

 * https://eslint.org/docs/latest/extend/plugins#configs-in-plugins
 * https://eslint.org/docs/latest/use/configure/combine-configs

+We should also update the documentation for the `files` array to indicate that it can contain an array of arrays.

 ## Drawbacks

 1. While this may reduce complexity for users, it increases the complexity of config evaluation inside of ESLint.
 This necessarily means a performance cost that we won't be able to quantify until implementation.